Business School Graduate Gift Guide - What to Buy for MBAs in 2021

 One of the best and most affordable MBA gifts is a membership to their business school’s alumni association.
 The University of Michigan, for example, only charges new grads $25 a year.
-It is a worthwhile investment since alumni groups can help new grads find jobs and create social connections upon moving to a new city.
+It is a worthwhile investment since alumni groups can help recent grads find jobs and create social connections upon moving to a new city.

 Even for an MBA with a job waiting upon graduation, consider giving a few months of a LinkedIn Premium subscription.
 This LinkedIn membership can help them build connections and relationships with fellow alumni and provides detailed reporting about profile visitors, companies, and jobs that the free version does not offer.
 At only $30 a month, it’s a bargain, and the first month is free.

-Membership to A Professional Association
+Membership to a Professional Association

 Office & Travel Necessities